Facts about SIDS

 - Remove soft fluffy bedding, pillows, stuffed toys and bumper pads from your baby’s sleep area.

-- Instead of a soft blanket, try a snuggly sleep sack.
+- Try a sleep sack instead of a blanket.
 Sew your own sleep sack with Baby Rudy's Safe and Easy Sleep Sack pattern and instructions.

 - Avoid placing your baby to sleep on soft things like couches or upholstered chairs, waterbeds, beanbag chairs, quilts or comforters.